 The Combined Authority has in place a system based on a framework of contract standing orders, financial regulations and administrative controls including codes of conduct and administrative policies and procedures.
 All key administrative controls and financial instructions are reviewed on a regular basis by the Combined Authority's management with internal audit undertaking reviews based on risk.
 Contract standing orders and financial regulations are updated as required and re-approved annually by the Combined Authority at its Annual Meeting.
 In terms of financial accounting the Combined Authority utilises a core financial system which is tested and evaluated annually by internal and external audit.
 During the last year, the Chief Financial Officer has provided to the Governance and Audit Committee a regular confirmation that key controls have been operating in the period.
-Regular reports are also provided to the Regulatory and Compliance Board that key controls have been operating in the period.
+Regular reports are also provided to the Corporate Centre Management Board through a compliance dashboard that highlights any areas of concern.